parisgiakoum/TinyOS-v.3---a-small-operating-system/README.md

 This code (in its long history) has been used for many years to teach the Operating Systems course at the Technical University of Crete.

-In its current incarnation, tinyos supports a multicore preemptive scheduler, serial terminal devices, and a unix like process model.
-It does not support (yet) memory management, block devices, or network devices.
-These extensions are planned for the future.

 ## Quick start

 After downloading the code, just build it.